LahElr/My-undergraduate-assignments/LifeGame/readme.md

 This project has been tested on MSVC in Windows system.

 There are 3 music called a.mp3, b.mp3 and c.mp3, they're not here due to copyright stuff, if you want to compile and use this project, you can use your own.

+NOTE: The icon is drawn by my friend, and is not allowed for any kind of reposting.